The following article is excerpted from the TheApple, a website devoted to the teaching profession.

 Roughly 53,000 New Jobs

-The largest demand increase for administrators will be at the elementary level, needing an additional 24% of qualified applicants.
+A significant demand increase for administrators is projected to be at the elementary level, needing an additional 24% of qualified applicants.
 Job opportunities for many of these positions should be excellent because a large proportion of education administrators are expected to retire over the next 10 years.
-The number of administrative positions will continue to increase as more administrative responsibilities are placed on individual schools, particularly related to monitoring student achievement.
+The number of administrative positions should continue to increase as more administrative responsibilities are placed on individual schools, particularly related to monitoring student achievement.

 In most public schools, principals need a master's degree in education administration or educational leadership.
 Some principals and central office administrators have a doctorate or specialized degree in education administration.
 In private schools, some principals and assistant principals hold only a bachelor's degree, but the majority have a master's or doctoral degree.